mahesh-singh/post/RabbitMQ.md

 }
 ```

-These message can be stored in central places so that other application can access.
+These message can be stored in central place so that other application can access.
 Now email service, third party APIs and audit log service can run independently and perform their task without impacting user registration module.
 Even in case of any issues in email or third party service our registration module keep working and once these services up again they can continue their task without losing any data.

 ##What is messaging